rabbithay/gratibox-api/README.md

     in case of invalid token: status 401

-    in case of invalid params: status 406
+    in case of invalid params: status 406 > trocar pra 400

     in case of success: status 201